-PART I, A. FINAL EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS
+Part I, A. - FINAL EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS

-2. During the period beginning 13 months after the effective date and lasting until the expiration date, the permittee is authorized to discharge in accordance with the following limitations and monitoring requirements from the following outfall: 3PR00822001.
-See Part II, OTHER REQUIREMENTS, for locations of effluent sampling.
+1. During the period beginning on the effective date of this permit and lasting until its expiration, the permittee is authorized to discharge from outfall 1IY00220001 in accordance with the following limitations and monitoring requirements (See Part II, OTHER REQUIREMENTS, for locations of effluent sampling):.